jozefg/blog/posts/2015-01-09-constructivism.md

 In our new constructive system, a formula cannot be assigned either until we have direct evidence of it.
 It's not that there's a magical new boolean value, {true, false, i-don't-know}, it's just not a meaningful question to ask.
+It doesn't make sense in these logics to say "`A` is true" without having a proof of `A`.
+There isn't necessarily this Platonic notion of truthfulness, just things we as logicians can prove.
+This is sometimes why constructive logic is called "logic for humans".

-The upshot of these can be boiled down two ways.
-We now know that
+The consequences of dealing with things in this way can be boils down to a few things.
+For example, we now know that

  1. If `∃x.
 A(x)` can be proven, then there is some term *which we can readily produce* `t` so that `A(t)` is provable
  2. If `A ∨ B` can be proven then either `A` or `B` is provable and we know which. (note that ∨ is the symbol for OR)

-If you want to think about this negatively, we lose
+These make sense when you realize that `∃x.
+A(x)` can only be proven if we have a direct example of it.
+We can't indirectly reason that it really ought to exist or merely claim that it must be true in one of a set of cases.
+We actually need to introduce it by proving an example of it.
+When our logic enforces this of course we can produce that example!

- 1. `∀ A. A ∨ ¬ A` being provable (the law of excluded middle, LEM)
+The same goes for `A ∨ B`, in our logic the only way to prove `A ∨ B` is to either provide a proof of `A` or provide a proof of `B`.
+If this is the only way to build a `∨` we can always just point to how it was introduced!

- 2. `∀ A. ¬ (¬ A) → A` being provable (the law of double negation)
+If we extend this to and, `∧`: The only way to prove `A ∧ B` is to prove both `A` and `B`.
+If this is the only way to get to a proof of `A ∧ B` then of course we can get a proof of `A` from `A ∧ B`. `∧` is just behaving like a pair of proofs.

-I carefully chose the words "being provable" because we can easily introduce these as a hypothesis to a proof and still have a sound system.
-Indeed this is not uncommon when working in Coq or Agda.
-They're just not a readily available tool.
+All of this points at one thing: our logic is structured so that we can only prove something when we directly prove it, that's the spirit of Brouwer's intuitionism that we're trying to capture.

 There are a lot of different incarnations of constructive logic, in fact pretty much every logic has a constructive cousin.
 They all share this notion of "We need a direct proof to be true" however.
+I encourage the curious reader to poke further at this, it's rather cool math.

 ## Who on Earth Cares?